Silkefrank/getcleandata/CodeBook.md

 ## Variables

-*1 subject
-  * ranges from one to 30: identifies each of the 30 volunteers *2 activity
-  * one of six possible activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+*1 subject: ranges from one to 30: identifies each of the 30 volunteers *2 activity: one of six possible activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 The following variables are normalized and bounded within [-1,1] *3 tBodyAcc-mean()-X
 *4 tBodyAcc-mean()-Y